Orange Blossom Special (album): Background and recording

 During an intermission of the show in Miami, a man approached Cash backstage claiming to be Ervin Rouse.
 Cash recalled hearing the name but he could not remember who Rouse was.
 After clarifying that he had written a few songs, he remarked that one he co-wrote with his brother, named "The Special", was particularly successful.
 Cash recognized that he was talking about Orange Blossom Special.
 Cash believed the man, who actually was Rouse, that he had traveled from his house in the everglades in a custom-made swamp buggy to the house of his sister in Miami, where he borrowed her bicycle to ride ten miles to be at the concert.
 Cash invited the man to perform the song with him in the concert, receiving the acclaim of the audience.
 Later Rouse stated: "The Special belongs to everybody by now, I guess, but it used to be my best number" Cash's back-cover album notes for Orange Blossom Special are devoted to describing his meeting with Rouse.

 Complementary to the standards, the album also featured covers of Bob Dylan.
 Cash had met Dylan briefly backstage during one of his performances at The Gaslight Cafe, but they talked extensively after a show in Newport, Rhode Island.
-Cash and Dylan traded songs in a motel, where Joan Baez wrote for Cash the lyrics of "It Ain't Me Babe" and "Mama, You've Been on My Mind".
+Cash and Dylan traded songs in a motel, where Joan Baez wrote for Cash the lyrics of "It Ain't Me Babe" and "Mama, You Been on My Mind".
 The first song was originally released in Dylan's Another Side of Bob Dylan, but the second was only recorded as a demo by Dylan.
 In addition "Don't Think Twice, It's All Right" was included.
 To publicize both of their artists, Columbia Records released the single "It Ain't Me Babe" with the liner: "A new song from Bob Dylan on a new single sung by Johnny Cash".